Naveen-Sadugol/OIBSIP_TASK3/README.md

 I also add a separate section titled Pending Tasks that will list all the tasks that require completion.
 Irrespective of the list, a user can also be able to delete or edit tasks from it.

+Used javascript to perform add , delete ,etc for the tasks entered by user.Also used different CSS properties!